Hongtae/DKGL/README.md

 You are also able to use single project for multiple-platforms without any modifictations that platform dependent.

+You can use DK with other UI Tools also.
+(MFC, Cocoa, wxWidgets, etc.)

 ### Key Features
 - 3D Audio